 Only you can price your desserts

-Ferrari doesn’t post pics of their new models on a car forum somewhere and let Kia give them pricing advice.
+Ferrari doesn’t post pics of their new models on a car forum somewhere, then have Kia give them pricing advice.
 I really don’t think so… Different target markets for sure.
 Indeed, they have different parts, value propositions, and sales strategies.

 It’s easy to see the difference between Ferrari and Kia.

 You are different too.
-What you are trying to achieve is different than other bakers in your area or on those forums.
+What you are trying to achieve differs from other bakers in your area or in those forums.
 It matters.
-Even for little low margin baked goods.
+Even for little low-margin baked goods.